dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

 ### A Hacker's Assistant

+Aha was written by Henry S. Warren, Jr. author of the indispensable book on bit twiddling: [Hacker's Delight](http://www.amazon.co.uk/gp/product/0321842685/).

 Aha exhaustively tries all reasonable combinations of instructions from a customisable set.
 The instruction set corresponds to no real CPU but is sufficiently general and RISC-like to be applicable to most CPUs.
 It simulates 32-bit calculations only and knows nothing about processor flags.

-Aha was written by Henry S. Warren, Jr. author of the indispensable book on bit twiddling: [Hacker's Delight](http://www.amazon.co.uk/gp/product/0321842685/).

-I maintain [a version of Aha on Github](https://github.com/dpt/Aha) which includes a couple of straightforward tweaks to make it more interesting for ARM CPUs.
+I maintain [a version of Aha on Github](https://github.com/dpt/Aha) which includes a couple of straightforward tweaks to make it more interesting for 32-bit mode ARM CPUs.
 Additions I've made to its repertoire include adding an equivalent of ARM's *bitwise clear* `BIC` instruction (equivalent to `AND NOT`) and *reverse subtract* `RSB`.

 ### An example